DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 Control of the generic flow API (*rte_flow*) is fully exposed through the ``flow`` command (configuration, validation, creation, destruction, queries and operation modes).

-Considering *rte_flow* overlaps with all `Filter Functions`_, using both features simultaneously may cause undefined side-effects and is therefore not recommended.

 ``flow`` syntax
 ~~~~~~~~~~~~~~~